 But there’s plenty to like on Sorry Ma – Bob Stinson gets plenty of space for his rapid-fire guitar solos, and there are plenty of great one-liners from Westerberg.
 The most quoted line is perhaps “I hate music/It’s got too many notes” from ‘I Hate Music’, but Westerberg’s charming even when it feels like he’s making songs up on the spot; “I’m in love with the girl who works at the store/Where I’m nothing but a…customer.”
 ‘Somethin’ to Dü’ is a not very complimentary shout-out to Minnesota contemporaries Hüsker Dü, while ‘Shiftless When Idle’ is both a great title and one of the strongest songs here.

-Sorry Ma is a good debut for The Replacements – Westerberg’s already an engaging songwriter – but they’d become more interesting as they slowed down and diversified their style.
+Sorry Ma is a good debut for The Replacements and Westerberg’s already an engaging songwriter – but they’d become more interesting as they slowed down and diversified.

 After an album and an EP of energetic punk, The Replacements pushed out their boundaries on Hootenanny.
 The result is a record that’s unfocused and wildly inconsistent, despite some moments that indicate Paul Westerberg’s burgeoning writing talent and emotional punch that would come into full force in the next album.
 The liner notes define a Hootenanny as having immediacy, variety and incredible excitement – the variety of this record is certainly unquestionable, spanning snotty punk, power pop, acoustic rave ups, a Beatles pastiche, and a recitation of a personal ads column.
 But while the record’s fast paced and eclectic, it’s also superficial – it doesn’t hold up to repeated listens and a lot of the songs are far too simplistic to be interesting.